openshift/enhancements/enhancements/installer/aws-outpost-remote-workers.md

 important for many customers.
 That is why AWS came up with fully [managed service](https://docs.aws.amazon.com/outposts/latest/userguide/how-outposts-works.html) that extends AWS infrastructure and run on customer's premises.
-This enhancement proposes extending how we deploy OCP on AWS platform so it ispossible to run on AWS Outpost.
+This enhancement proposes extending how we deploy OCP on AWS platform so it is possible to run on AWS Outpost.

 The work is divided into several phases: